simsam7/JsSpeechRecognizer/README.md

 ### WebRTC
 JsSpeechRecognizer uses browser WebRTC functionality to get access to the microphone and Fast Fourier Transform (fft) data.
 Therefore, it will only work in browsers with WebRTC support.

-The WebRTC adapter javascript is neede to use the JSSpeechRecognizer.
+The WebRTC adapter javascript is needed to use the JsSpeechRecognizer.
 It is hosted on github here. https://github.com/webrtc/adapter

 ### JsSpeechRecognizer.js
 This file contains all of the specific speech recognizer logic.